Five tips for NGOs aiming at commercial contracts

 by Chris MzN

 Commercial contracts are a real source of income for many NGOs, yet they also remain a major challenge.
-Pursuing these opportunities is often viewed with skepticism about the impact on an organisation’s nonprofit mandate, its soul.
+Pursuing these opportunities is often viewed with scepticism relating to the impact on an organisation’s nonprofit mandate- its soul.

 Attracting and successfully winning commercial contracts is also littered with potential tripwires.
 Together with my colleagues at MzN International, we have been privileged to help several major international NGOs get “commercial contract ready”.
 Here are the top five tips we have learned.

 For a commercial contracting strategy to work, an NGO needs to address any concerns up front.
 These could include whether the organisation is set up for commercial contracts, or the impact that service contract work could have on the NGO’s values.